-Through our travels there have been a few BIG thought provoking moments.
+Throughout our travels, there have been a few BIG thought-provoking moments.
 For instance, I was appalled that the Municipal Marina in Port Angeles, WA did not have recycling; they're neighbors to a National Park after all.
-In La Paz, Mexico, our marina had recycling bins but when they dump the bins they were co-mingled with the rest of the bins (aka trash).
-In the town of Loreto, Mexico we awoke one morning to the unmistakable smell of burning trash, and that trash most definitely included plastics.
+In La Paz, Mexico, our marina had recycling bins, but when they dump the bins, they just ended up co-mingled with the trash.
+In the town of Loreto, Mexico, we awoke one morning to the unmistakable smell of burning trash, and that trash most definitely included plastics.

 I have found places that will take my plastics and aluminum in Mexico, but I have to backpack them to separate locations.
 It's worth it to me though.
-On these walks I started thinking that if places don't have the capacity to deal with recycling then residents need to come up with other options.
-I am talking about things beyond bringing your reusable shopping bags to the store.
-I am talking about things like choosing the packaging that you will allow yourself to purchase.
-For instance, I became a big fan of Topo Chico, a mineral water in Mexico.
-In most places, it comes in a plastic bottle though.
-So despite my love of this beverage I have chosen not to drink it.
+I started thinking that if places don't have the capability to deal with recycling, then residents need to come up with other options.
+I'm talking about things beyond bringing your reusable shopping bags to the store.
+I'm talking about things like choosing the packaging that you'll allow yourself to purchase.
+For instance, I'm a big fan of Topo Chico, a mineral water in Mexico.
+In most places, it comes in a plastic bottle, though.
+So, despite my love of this delicious beverage, I choose not to drink it.
 Most of the time;)

 The thoughts keep coming.
 Even if there is the option to recycle, wouldn't it just be better to cut back?
 After all, recycling takes energy via transportation and processing.
-I think it's too easy to think that if we recycle we aren't creating 'waste'.
+It's too easy to think that if we recycle, we aren't creating 'waste'.
 Trust me, I am by no means perfect on this matter.
-I am doing my best though and I plan to think about it, practice better habits, ask questions, and observe as I travel.
+I am doing my best, though.
+I plan to think about it more, practice better habits, ask more questions, and observe as I travel.